GPojoga/Sharing_Logistics_Simulation/documentation/architecture.md

   24. BasicInput gets basic input from the user through a text field.
   It is a basic component and thus contains no other components.

-During the first block of development of the web-app, the ControlPanel over coupled compared to the of rest the component hierarchy .
+During the first block of development of the web-app, the ControlPanel over coupled compared to the of rest the component hierarchy.
 However after we inevitably added more components we made an effort to keep components balanced.
+This is reflected by the fact that each component only has 0-4 child components, with most components having 2 or 3.

-The exact file structure and explanations of what the responsibility of each file is, can be found below.
+The exact file structure can be found below.
+A short description of responsibilities is also provided for each of the files.
 ````
 ├── public
 │   ├── assets